fbpx

 CAMM’s current CEO, Mary Jo Timlin-Hoag, recalls her years as a graduate student when one of her professors noted that “… a company’s mission statement is its public-facing language, which tells the world who you are and what you stand for.”

 Fr.
-Michael Carroll, CM, CAMM Spiritual Director
+Michael Carroll, CM, Past CAMM Spiritual Director

 Additionally, CAMM helps support finances for the apostolic works of the Eastern Province in their charity and service for the poor and marginalized in myriad communities, including Panama (click here to read “Recording the Vincentian Panama.”).